-Some Central America food is extremely familiar (fried chicken in Guatemala, fruit smoothies in Costa Rica).
-Other meals might seem a bit on the exotic side (fried palm flowers in El Salvador, stuffed yucca rolls in Panama), while certain Central America recipes might seem downright startling such as El Salvador's sopa de patas.
+Some Central America food is extremely familiar, such as fried chicken in Guatemala and fruit smoothies in Costa Rica.
+Other meals might seem a bit on the exotic side, like fried palm flowers in El Salvador and stuffed yucca rolls in Panama.
+Yet other Central America recipes might seem downright startling, such as El Salvador's sopa de patas.
 A lot of the dishes might have the same name but you should try them in each country.
 The recipes tend to be different.

 So don't be shy, go on...have a taste of Central America cuisine!
 You will be pleasantly surprised.

-If you're traveling to Costa Rica for the first time, you're probably curious about Costa Rica food.
-Fortunately, food in Costa Rica isn't that different from food in the United States with a few notable exceptions like chilera (a spicy dressing made with pickled onions, peppers, and other vegetables) and Tres Leches Cake (a cake soaked in three kinds of milk).
+If you're traveling to Costa Rica for the first time, you're probably curious about Costa Rican food.
+Fortunately, food in Costa Rica isn't that different from food in the United States with a few notable exceptions like chilera (a spicy dressing made with pickled onions, peppers, and other vegetables) and tres leches cake (a cake soaked in three kinds of milk).

-On the Caribbean coast or in the Bay Islands, seafood and anything made of coconut dominate Honduras cuisine.
-No travel taste test of Honduras food is complete without fresh fish, shrimp, lobster or the endlessly versatile conch (caracol in Spanish).
+On the Caribbean coast or in the Bay Islands, seafood and anything made of coconut dominate Honduran cuisine.
+No travel taste test of Honduran food is complete without fresh fish, shrimp, lobster, or the endlessly versatile conch (caracol in Spanish).
 But they also have some other dishes with a strong Mayan influence worth trying.

-Because of Panama’s diverse Spanish, American, Afro-Caribbean and indigenous influences, Panamanian cuisine ranges from the familiar, like snow cones and tropical fruit, to the ultra-exotic, like carimanola—a fried yucca roll stuffed with meat and boiled eggs.
+Because of Panama’s diverse Spanish, American, Afro-Caribbean, and indigenous influences, Panamanian cuisine ranges from the familiar, like snow cones and tropical fruit, to the ultra-exotic, like carimanola—a fried yucca roll stuffed with meat and boiled eggs.
 Seafood is prevalent, and snacks are delicious, especially if you buy them at a fonda.
-International influence is also quite strong here so you can also find an interesting mix of the main cultures around the world.
+International influence is also quite strong here, so you can find an interesting mix of the main cultures around the world.

-El Salvador food and drink is particularly distinctive among the diverse cuisines of Central America.
-A blend of only two cultural influences, the indigenous and the Spanish ones.
-El Salvador food includes all sorts of stuffed delights: tamales, empanadas, pastelitos, and the ever-present pupusas.
-You have to try them, they make them with just about anything that you can think of.
+El Salvador's food and drink is particularly distinctive among the diverse cuisines of Central America as a blend of only two cultural influences: the indigenous and the Spanish.
+El Salvadoran food includes all sorts of stuffed delights, such as tamales, empanadas, pastelitos, and the ever-present pupusas.
+You have to try them; they make them with just about anything that you can think of.

-Nicaragua food and drink is representative of the diversity of its residents.
-It is the results of years of Spanish, Creole, Garifuna and Indigenous Nicaraguan cultures melting into one.
-They all have some level of influence in modern Nicaragua food, which most travelers find deliciou, but the best part is that it tends to be exceptionally inexpensive.
+Nicaraguan cuisine is representative of the diversity of its residents.
+It is the results of years of Spanish, Creole, Garifuna, and Indigenous Nicaraguan cultures melting into one.
+They all have some level of influence in modern Nicaragua food, which most travelers find delicious, but the best part is that it tends to be exceptionally inexpensive.